drone/docs/content/install/installation_overview.md

       - DRONE_SERVER=drone-server:9000
       - DRONE_SECRET=${DRONE_SECRET}
 ```

-You can add more agents to increase the number of parallel builds.

 Drone integrates with multiple version control providers, configured using environment variables.
 This example demonstrates basic GitHub integration.